Ekhart86/selenide-cucumber-allure/README.md

-A project using Cucumber, Selenide, Allure, SpringBootTest, Selenoid with the ability to run tests in parallel, in docker containers.
+A project using Cucumber, Selenide, Allure, Selenoid with the ability to run tests in parallel, in docker containers.
  -------------------------------------------------------------------------------------------------------------------